asbjornenge/zerotier-member/README.md

-# ZeroTier Authorize (Work In Progress)
+# ZeroTier Member (Work In Progress)

-A small service to authorize a node on a [ZeroTier](https://www.zerotier.com/) network.
+A small service to update member metadata on a [ZeroTier](https://www.zerotier.com/) network.

 It is meant to be used in conjuction with the [zerotier service](https://hub.docker.com/r/zerotier/zerotier-containerized/).
 I use it to authorize [linuxkit](https://github.com/linuxkit/linuxkit) nodes onto ZT networks :zap::tada:.